Gregory Pence: Biography

 In 2015, he was invited to write for "American National Biography" the official biography of agricultural pioneer Norman Borlaug, a strong defender of genetically modified food.

-His textbook, Medical Ethics, one of the field's standards, was 28 years old in 2018 in its 8th edition and will be in its 9th edition in 2020.
+His textbook, Medical Ethics, one of the field's standards, was 34 years old in 2024, now in its 10th edition.
 At UAB, he won major teaching awards, including the Ingall's and President's.
 He coached the UAB team that in 2010 won the national championship of the Intercollegiate Ethics Bowl., and UAB teams that won the national championship of the Bioethics Bowl in 2011 at Duke University, in 2015 at Florida State University. and in 2019 at the University of South Alabama.
+In 2024, he became the first recipient of the Outstanding Service Award for the Bioethics Bowl.

 His 2002 and 2020 tradebooks Designer Food and Overcoming Addiction were named Outstanding Academic Books by CHOICE magazine.
 In 2019, his university awarded him its Ireland Award for Scholarly Distinction.
+In 2024, its Alumni Society chose him for its Honorary Faculty Award.

 Publications

 Books

 Pence has authored the following books: